Skip to content

 Instructor

-Before data reaches a model, it goes through wrangling: cleaning, transforming, splitting, normalizing.
+Before data reaches a model, it goes through wrangling: cleaning, transforming, splitting, .
 In Python, that's pandas.
 In JavaScript, that's the array methods you use every day.
-This lesson maps every common pandas operation to its JavaScript equivalent.
+Put a pandas line next to its array-method twin and most of the mystery evaporates, so that's exactly what we'll do below.

 Learning Objectives